We'll Come To You

 • Financial rights: to handle one’s own money or designate an individual to handle finances, have access to financial records and statements, as well as information about nursing home fees.

-If these rights aren’t being upheld, you should contact the South Carolina nursing home negligence attorneys at the Louthian Law Firm immediately.
+If these rights aren’t being upheld, you should contact the South Carolina nursing home negligence attorneys at The Louthian Firm Accident & Injury Lawyers immediately.
 Quick action can help protect you or your loved one’s health and finances and stop further neglect and harm from taking place.

 What should I do if I have a complaint?